levsero/test_embed/sunco_js_client/README.md

 })
 ```

-#### Still TODO

-- refactor the current session token management - they shouldn't be passed in via params - currently hardcoding additional steps within the API endpoints to cater for the API, `appUsers.create` and the auth headers being used in the messages APIs are examples
-- refactor util/storage.js - its a bit bulky and seems to be catering for very obsolete browsers
-- move socket client + connection into an appUser subscribe API

 ##### Example use

 Super basic interface so far and still needs some work, but the basic gist of it looks something like this: